pachyderm/pachyderm/doc/fundamentals/append_overwrite.rst

-When putting files into a pfs repo via Pachyderm’s ``pachctl`` utility or via the Pachyderm APIs, it’s vital to know about the default behaviors of the ``put-file`` command.
+When putting files into a pfs repo via Pachyderm’s ``pachctl`` utility or via the Pachyderm APIs, it’s vital to know about the default behaviors of the ``put file`` command.
 The following commands create the repo “voterData” and place a local file called “OHVoterData.csv” into it.

 ::

-   $ pachctl create-repo voterData
+   $ pachctl create repo voterData
-   $ pachctl put-file voterData master -f OHVoterData.csv
+   $ pachctl put file voterData@master -f OHVoterData.csv

 The file will, by default, be placed into the top-level directory of voterData with the name “OHVoterData.csv”.
 If the file were 153.8KiB,